-The City had an active water treatment plant construction project active at the end of the prior fiscal year.
-The project was suspended during the fiscal year ended June 30, 2015 and resumed in fiscal year 2017.
-The costs incurred to date for this project are included in "construction in progress" on the water fund's balance sheet.
+The City has an active water treatment plant construction project and a sewer system upgrades project at the end of the fiscal year.
+See Note L for commitments related to these projects.
+The costs incurred to date for these projects are included in "construction in progress" on the water and sewer fund's balance sheet.

-Capital asset activity for the fiscal year ended June 30, 2018, was as follows:
+Capital asset activity for the fiscal year ended June 30, 2019, was as follows: